bitst0rm-pub/Formatter/README.md

 Limitations:

 - Text-to-Image:

-  Third-party plugins often rely on a headless browser to generate images, making the process very time-consuming.
+Third-party plugins often rely on a headless browser to generate images, making the process time-consuming.
 Consequently:

   - `"recursive_folder_format"` will not be implemented or is disabled.
   - `"new_file_on_format"` will not be implemented or is disabled.
   - Outputs are available only in `PNG` format as Sublime Text only supports `PNG`, `JPG`, and `GIF` images.

 _Formatter in action: Text-to-Text fashion..._